-Zorich introduces the Lyapunov exponents to study Teichm\"uller geodesic flows \cite{Zo94}.
-The geometry meaning of Lyapunov exponents is clearly explained in \cite[section 4]{Zo06}.
+Zorich introduces the Lyapunov exponents of the Hodge bundle to study the Teichm\"uller geodesic flow~\cite{Zo94}.
+The geometric meaning of these Lyapunov exponents is clearly explained in \cite[section 4]{Zo06}.

 A motivating example called Ehrenfest wind-tree model for Lorenz gases appears in the work of Delecroix, Hubert and Leli\'evre \cite{DHL11}.
-Consider a billiard on the plane with $\mathbb{Z}^2$-periodic rectangular obstacles as in Figure 1.
+Consider a billiard on the plane with $\mathbb{Z}^2$-periodic rectangular obstacles as in Figure~\ref{fig:windtree}.

-It is shown that for almost all parameters $(a,b)$ of the obstacle(i.e.,lenghts $a, b\in(0, 1)$ of the sides of the rectangular obstacles), for almost all initial direction $\theta$, and for any starting point $x$ the billiard trajectory escapes to infinity with a rate $t^{2/3}$.
+It is shown in~\cite{DHL11} that for all parameters $(a,b)$ of the obstacle (i.e., for all pairs of lenghts $a, b\in(0, 1)$ of the sides of the rectangular obstacles), for almost all initial direction $\theta$, and for any starting point $x$ the diameter of the billiard trajectory grows with the rate $t^{2/3}$:

-The number "$\frac{2}{3}$" here is the Lyapunov exponent of a certain renormalizing dynamical system associated to the initial one.
+The number ``$\frac{2}{3}$'' here is the Lyapunov exponent of a certain renormalizing dynamical system associated to the initial one.

-Now we give a general definition of Lyapunov exponents.
-Fix an $SL_2(\mathbb{R})$-invariant, ergodic measure $\mu$ on $\mathcal{H}_g$.
-Let $V$ be the restriction of the real Hodge bundle (i.e. the bundle with fibers $H^1(X,\mathbb{R})$) to the support $M$ of $\mu$.
-Let $S_t$ be the lift of the geodesic flow to $V$ via the Gauss-Manin connection.
+We recall now the definition of Lyapunov exponents of the Hodge bundle.
+Fix an $\operatorname{SL}_2(\mathbb{R})$-invariant, ergodic measure $\mu$ on $\mathcal{H}_g$.
+Let $V$ be the restriction of the real Hodge bundle (i.e. the bundle with fibers $H^1(X,\mathbb{R})$) to the support $\mathcal{M}\subset\mathcal{H}_g$ of $\mu$.
+Let $S_t$ be the lift of the geodesic flow to $V$ via the Gauss--Manin connection.
 Then\textit{ Oseledec's multiplicative ergodic Theorem} guarantees the existence of a filtration

-by measurable vector subbundles with the property that, for almost all $m\in M$ and all $v\in V_m\backslash\{0\}$ one has
+by measurable vector subbundles with the property that, for almost all $m\in \mathcal{M}$ and all $v\in V_m\backslash\{0\}$ one has

 where $i$ is the maximal index such that $v$ is in the fiber of $V_i$ over $m$ (i.e. $v\in(V_i)_m$).
-The numbers $\lambda_i$ for $i=1,...,k\leq \mathrm{rank}(V)$ are called the \textbf{Lyapunov exponents} of $S_t$ ($S_t(v)$ is called\textbf{ Kontsevoch-Zorich cocycle}).
-Since $V$ is symplectic, the spectrum is symmetric in the sense that $\lambda_{g+k}=-\lambda_{g-k+1}$.
+The numbers $\lambda_i$ for $i=1,...,k\leq \mathrm{rank}(V)$ are called the \textit{Lyapunov exponents} of the \textit{ Kontsevoch-Zorich cocycle} $S_t$.
+Since $V$ is symplectic, the spectrum of Lyapunov exponents is symmetric in the sense that $\lambda_{g+k}=-\lambda_{g-k+1}$.
 Moreover, from elementary geometric arguments it follows that one always has $\lambda_1=1$.
-Thus, the Lyapunov spectrum is defined by the non-negative Lyapunov exponents
+Thus, the Lyapunov spectrum is completely determined by the non-negative Lyapunov exponents